mudit67/c-lang-poc/notes/chapter_1.md

 - Will have to use fflush(stdout) after every printf statement to "flush" out all the data in the output buffer.
 Input and output have different bufferstreams

 - It is best to first multiply all the parts of the numerator the divide by the demoninator. example- instead of 22/7\*r\*r write (22\*r\*r)/7

+- Scanf doesn't register newline when taking input as integer.